capytaine/capytaine/docs/theory_manual/theory.rst

 The normal velocity on the floating body surface is the input of the problem.
 It depends on the type of problem:

-Radiation problem:
+**Radiation problem**:
     For the radiation problem, the normal velocity on the body surface corresponds to the motion of the body along one of its degree of freedom.
-    The resolution of the Laplace problem allows to derive the added mass and the radiation damping associated with this degree of freedom.
+    The resolution of the Laplace problem allows to derive the added mass and the radiation damping associated with this degree of freedom (see also Post-processing_).

-Diffraction problem:
+**Diffraction problem**:
     For the diffraction problem, the velocity on the floating body is given by the velocity of Airy's wave field (see below).
-    Once the problem has been solved, the linear Froude-Krylov force is computed by the integration of the pressure (:math:`p = i \rho \omega \Phi`) on the floating body.
+    Once the problem has been solved, the linear Froude-Krylov force is computed by the integration of the pressure (:math:`p = i \rho \omega \Phi`) on the floating body (see also Post-processing_).

 The incoming wave fields is given by